unraid/docs/docs/unraid-os/faq/installation.md

 ## How do I change the hostname of my server?

-You can change the name used for your Unraid server from the WebGUI by going to Settings-\>System Settings-\>Identification
+You can change the name used for your Unraid server from the WebGUI by going to Settings → System Settings → Identification

 ## My flash drive is reporting an invalid GUID.
 What do I do?